League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 3. Every class has its own file.
 The files are structured by class hierarchy.
 Declarations for code that is not a class belongs directly in the `foundry` folder.
 For 0.8.0 we are still figuring out how to structure things with respect to the namespaces / modules that are introduced.
 4. Utility types not defined in foundry belong in `types/utils.d.ts`
 5. Augments for libraries bundled with Foundry VTT belong in their corresponding file in `types/augments`.
-6. Write tests were applicable.
+6. Write tests where applicable.
 Not everything needs to be tested, these are just type definitions after all.
 But in particular for complicated type definitions it makes a lot of sense to add tests.
 That way you can also verify for yourself that your type definitions are actually working as intended.

 ### Common Patterns